madameczek/HomeAutomation/README.md

 ## Project status as of today

-- the hardware platform is running
+- [x] The hardware platform is running
-- the skeleton of the Raspberry Pi application works
+- [x] The skeleton of the Raspberry Pi application works
-- electronic modules are integrated: GSM, LCD, input and relay outputs
+- [x] Electronic modules are integrated: GSM, LCD, input and relay outputs
-- Azure and local database (MariaDb) work
+- [x] Azure and local database (MariaDb) work
-- web application runs on Azure
+- [x] Web application runs on Azure
-- data is downloaded from the temperature sensor
+- [x] Service downloading readings from a temperature sensor stores data in a db on Pi
-- data is downloaded from the weather service
+- [x] Service downloading readings from the IMGW API stores data in a db on Pi
+- [x] GSM service initialises GSM modem
-- GSM Modem is initialised.
+- [x] GSM Modem reads test messages sent to it

+## Todo next

+- [ ] Mostly wanted is relay board actor service controlling outdoor lights on Christmas tree :grinning:

 As you can see, this is an incipient stage, but the feasibility is already proven and the hardware and core software modules have been integrated.
-It is a hobby project, which will probably be extended in time, and functionalities will be launched according to the developer's own needs ;)
+It is a hobby project, which will probably be extended in time, and functionalities will be launched according to the developer's own needs :grinning:

 ## Technologies used